Okta (NASDAQ:OKTA) Price Target Raised to $100.00

-Okta (NASDAQ:OKTA – Get Free Report) had its price target hoisted by research analysts at Truist Financial from $92.00 to $100.00 in a report released on Tuesday,Benzinga reports.
-The brokerage currently has a “hold” rating on the stock.
-Truist Financial’s target price would suggest a potential downside of 2.94% from the company’s previous close.
+Okta (NASDAQ:OKTA – Free Report) had its price objective hoisted by Canaccord Genuity Group from $94.00 to $100.00 in a report published on Tuesday morning,Benzinga reports.
+The firm currently has a hold rating on the stock.

-OKTA has been the subject of several other research reports.
-Westpark Capital reiterated a “buy” rating and set a $140.00 target price on shares of Okta in a research report on Friday.
-Piper Sandler lifted their price target on shares of Okta from $85.00 to $90.00 and gave the company a “neutral” rating in a research note on Wednesday, December 4th.
-Susquehanna increased their price objective on shares of Okta from $85.00 to $95.00 and gave the stock a “neutral” rating in a research note on Wednesday, December 4th.
-Canaccord Genuity Group lifted their price objective on shares of Okta from $82.00 to $94.00 and gave the stock a “hold” rating in a research report on Wednesday, December 4th.
-Finally, Royal Bank of Canada boosted their price target on Okta from $115.00 to $120.00 and gave the company an “outperform” rating in a research note on Tuesday.
-One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and eighteen have issued a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $112.61.
+Other equities research analysts have also issued reports about the stock.
+Stifel Nicolaus boosted their price objective on shares of Okta from $108.00 to $115.00 and gave the stock a “buy” rating in a research report on Wednesday, December 4th.
+BTIG Research lifted their target price on shares of Okta from $98.00 to $110.00 and gave the stock a “buy” rating in a research report on Wednesday, December 4th.
+Citigroup increased their price target on shares of Okta from $95.00 to $100.00 and gave the company a “neutral” rating in a research report on Friday, January 17th.
+The Goldman Sachs Group raised their price objective on shares of Okta from $97.00 to $107.00 and gave the stock a “buy” rating in a research note on Wednesday, December 4th.
+Finally, KeyCorp upped their target price on Okta from $115.00 to $125.00 and gave the company an “overweight” rating in a research note on Tuesday, February 11th.
+One equities research analyst has rated the stock with a sell rating, thirteen have given a hold rating and eighteen have issued a buy rating to the stock.
+According to data from MarketBeat, Okta has an average rating of “Moderate Buy” and a consensus price target of $113.10.

-In other Okta news, insider Larissa Schwartz sold 2,704 shares of the stock in a transaction on Monday, December 30th.
-The stock was sold at an average price of $80.50, for a total transaction of $217,672.00.
-Following the transaction, the insider now owns 24,462 shares of the company’s stock, valued at $1,969,191.
-This represents a 9.95 % decrease in their position.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Todd Mckinnon sold 233,028 shares of the stock in a transaction dated Friday, December 20th.
-The stock was sold at an average price of $82.31, for a total transaction of $19,180,534.68.
+In related news, insider Larissa Schwartz sold 2,704 shares of the stock in a transaction that occurred on Monday, December 30th.
+The stock was sold at an average price of $80.50, for a total value of $217,672.00.
+Following the transaction, the insider now owns 24,462 shares in the company, valued at approximately $1,969,191.
+This represents a 9.95 % decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CEO Todd Mckinnon sold 233,028 shares of Okta stock in a transaction that occurred on Friday, December 20th.
+The shares were sold at an average price of $82.31, for a total transaction of $19,180,534.68.
 The disclosure for this sale can be found here.
-Insiders have sold 849,482 shares of company stock valued at $74,422,216 over the last quarter.
-Company insiders own 7.00% of the company’s stock.
+Insiders have sold a total of 979,482 shares of company stock valued at $88,072,216 in the last three months.
+7.00% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows